-Coat the wagyu fillet steak whole pieces in 1 teaspoon of togarashi spice mix and refrigerate for 1 hour.
+Coat the wagyu in the togarashi, cover and refrigerate for 1 hour.

-Next, make the Goma dare.
-Place the toasted sesame seeds, dashi stock, mirin and soy sauce in a small food processor and process into a smooth sauce.
+Make the Goma dare by Placing the toasted sesame seeds, dashi stock, mirin and soy sauce in a small food processor and process into a smooth sauce.
 Put into a small serving bowl and set aside.

 Add the ginger, garlic, chilli, soy sauce and mirin to a small bowl, stir to combine and set aside.

-Cook the noodles according to the packet instructions, rinse in cold water to prevent then sticking together and set aside.
+Cook the noodles according to the packet instructions, rinse in cold water to prevent them sticking together and set aside.

 Add the vegetable oil to a wok or large frying pan and place over a high heat.
-When the oil is very hot, add the beef in two batches and stir fry for 1- minutes.
-Remove and set aside on a warm plate to rest.
+When the oil is almost smoking add the beef in two batches and stir fry for one minute.
+Remove and set aside to rest.

-If necessary add a little more oil to the pan and briefly stir fry the mushrooms, spring onion and pak choi and set aside on a plate.
+If necessary add a little more oil to the pan and briefly stir fry the mushrooms, spring onion and pak choi and set aside.

 Add the garlic, chilli, ginger and soy mix to the empty pan and cook for 1 minute.
-Then add the dashi stock to the pan and bring to a simmer.
+Then add the dashi stock and any meat juices from the rested wagyu to the pan, bring to the boil and turn off the heat.